 - own or are thinking of forming of a small business, are an entrepreneur, or are a member of a nonprofit organization

 - cannot otherwise afford legal representation

-Please complete the application (PDF) and submit it and the required attachments at your earliest convenience.
+Please complete the application and submit it, along with required attachments, at your earliest convenience.